-The TL-WR720N 150Mbps Wireless N Router provides flexible access control, so that parents or network administrators can establish restricted access policies for children or staff.
+The router provides flexible access control, so that parents or network administrators can establish restricted access policies for children or staff.
 It also supports Virtual Server and DMZ host for Port Triggering, and then the network administrators can manage and monitor the network in real time with the remote management function.